Last updated on May 24th, 2018

 3:10 pm onwards: Departure of sleeper train to Padang Besar, Malaysia

-Please read the article about crossing borders from Thailand to Malaysia
+Please read the article about crossing borders from Thailand (Bangkok) to Malaysia (Kuala Lumpur)

 Day 4 (January 28) Malaysia